HL7/fhir-us-ndh/input/pagecontent/index.md

 In this diagram, RESTful FHIR APIs facilitate interface between the NDH Server and Clients.
-- Exchange Required APIs are supported by NDH Server.
+- National Directory Required APIs are supported by NDH Server.
-- Exchange Optional APIs are available to different NDH Clients, such as Distributed Access/Workflow directories, Commercial Payer Directories, or the Medicare Provider Enrollment, Chain, and Ownership System (PECOS) 2.0 Medicare/Medicaid to obtain data from NDH.
+- National Directory Optional APIs are available to different NDH Clients, such as Distributed Access/Workflow directories, Commercial Payer Directories, or the Medicare Provider Enrollment, Chain, and Ownership System (PECOS) 2.0 Medicare/Medicaid to obtain data from NDH.
 Each of the clients has an option to only use part of the NDH API functions.
 - Query Optional APIs might be adapted by Distributed Access/Workflow directories to utilize NDH content in a standardized way.
 - A/V Required/Optional APIs are used to receive the Attest Information; verify attested information through the Primary Sources.